openautomation/bioreactor/README.md

 # Bioreactor
 We are building an open source bioreactor.
 This repository is a way for us to keep track of our methods and our progress.

-## Who are we?
-We hail from Sudo Room, Counter Culture Labs, and Noisebridge.

 ## Kombucha
 Goal[0] is to grow kombucha and obtain sensor data for the duration of the process.
 * Because it's easy